 These are great to make ahead and freeze.
 Whip up a big batch on the weekend and freeze leftovers to enjoy as part of a balanced breakfast throughout the week.
 You’ll add baking powder to the ingredients and let the batter rise for a few minutes, which gives them their fluffy texture.

-7. Easy Vegan Pancakes by BBC Good Food
+7. Easy Vegan Pancakes

 If you’re looking for a recipe in European measurements, look no further.
 Like the New York Times in the United States, the BBC in Great Britain has a wealth of recipes from their various cooking shows and test kitchens.
 These pancakes are one of our favorites.